gepallas/DAND_Project4_Wrangle_and_Analyze_Data/README.md

 In this project tweet data from the popular [WeRateDogs](https://twitter.com/dog_rates) twitter account are gathered, assessed, cleaned, analyzed and visualized.

 The main effort in this project was to gather, assess and clean the data.
+A summary of the findings can be found in the two pdf files in the repository.
+Detailed analysis is provided in the jupyter notebook file (.ipynb) in the repository.

 ### Data gathering
 Data for the tweets are gathered from: